 The tiny houses with unique architecture in the center of Oak Bluffs are part of historic Martha Vineyard Campmeeting Association (MVCMA), once the biggest religious community of its kind dating back to the 1800.
 MVCMA is listed in the National Register of Historic Places and continues to celebrate its historic and religious roots.
 The houses are individually owned and are available for weekly rent– see information on the MVCMA website.

-We never miss a carousel when we travel with Vi and Flying Carousel, the National Landmark as the oldest running platform carousel in the country – is not to be missed!
+We used to never miss a carousel when Vi was younger and Flying Carousel, the National Landmark as the oldest running platform carousel in the country – is not to be missed!
 Constructed in 1876 it was moved to Oak Bluffs from Coney Island, NY in 1884, where it has lived in its red barn ever since (it is now owned and maintained by the preservation trust which makes sure that the horses feature real horsehair manes and tails!).
 The highlight of every ride is the chance to grab the lucky brass ring.

 OAK BLUFFS HARBOR